Tang-855/3D-Seg/README.md

 ---

 ### Acknowledgment
-This library is inspired by [PyTorch-image-models](https://github.com/rwightman/pytorch-image-models) and [mmcv](https://github.com/open-mmlab/mmcv).
+This library is inspired by [PointNeXt](https://guochengqian.github.io/PointNeXt/modelzoo/).